 Researchers conducted an experiment to see if a microemulsion formulation, using a pseudo-ternary phase diagram, could improve the skin permeation of lidocaine (1).
 They constructed this emulsion system using glyceryl oleate and polyoxyl 40 fatty acid derivatives, along with tetraglycol, isopropyl, palmitate, and water could improve the skin permeation of lidocaine.

-They observed a desirable accumulation of the drug in the in between the layers of the microemulsion and found that their glyceryl oleate formula increased the droplet size of lidocaine.
+They observed a desirable accumulation of the drug in-between the layers of the microemulsion and found that their glyceryl oleate formula increased the droplet size of lidocaine.

 Through in-vitro experimentation, they found that the glyceryl oleate microemulsion significantly improved skin penetration.
 Their in-vivo testing phase showed that this formulation succeeded in improving the bioavailability of the lidocaine.